miha53cevic/mihaSimpleCanvas/README.md

 ### toInt(value)
 - Takes in a number and returns the Intiger equivalent

+### toBoolean(string)
+- Takes in a string that has "true" or "false" and returns the boolean equivalent

 ### Globals
 - WIDTH is canvas.width
 - HEIGHT is canvas.height